tanny411/node-js-essential-training/vanilla javacsript/ReadME.md

 ### OOP
 - Constructor functions
-- Prototypes:
-    - You may not want the functions of the class for all the object instances.
+- Prototypes: You may not want the functions of the class for all the object instances.
 So prototypes help add funcitons afterwards.
-    - Or, you may use classes introduced in ES6, that use the keyword `class` and have a `constructor` method.
+- Class: Or, you may use classes introduced in ES6, that use the keyword `class` and have a `constructor` method.
 All methods defined inside the class as added as `prototype` to the object.

+### DOM
+- Parent of browser is the `window` object, which we don't need to call explicitly.
+Test this: `console.log(window)`.
+- Recommended to use `querySelector` and `querySelectorAll`.
+We can use them with array methods.
+- Some of the attributes to tweak would be `.textContent`, `.innerText`, `.innerHTML`, `.style` etc.
+- Event can be mouse click events, hover, mouse out etc. Keyboard inputs such as input.
+- With event we can change dom elements, remove elements, **create** and append to existing dom elements.
+Toggle classes.